Last Updated on

 We stumbled upon this cozy Thai restaurant in de Bomenbuurt.
 Hidden on a shopping street, you’ll walk in and wonder if you’ve been transported to Thailand….
 It’s definitely not what I expected.
 The portions are very well-sized and the food is really authentic.
 You can dine in or order delivery if you live in the area.

 Krishna Villas is a little hidden, but as soon as you walk into this South Indian restaurant in the Hague, you know that you’re in the right place.
 The dosas, as promised, were huge and delicious.
 The prices, luckily, did not correspond to the size of the dosas.
-I struggled to decide which of the sauces was my favorite, however it’s a great spot for a lunch on a weekend!
+I struggled to decide which of the sauces was my favorite, however, it’s a great spot for lunch on a weekend!

 It’s easy to miss this hole-in-the-wall Thai take-out restaurant that doubles as a Thai cooking school.
 However, once you step in here, you’ll be transported instantly to Thailand and paralyzed with choice.
 The food here is not standard Thai food, but rather homestyle Thai food with a lot more flavor.